Error estimates for deterministic empirical approximations of probability measures: Introduction

-The question of estimating $\tilde e_{N;d,p}(\mu)$ has been extensively studied, with earlier results by Ajtai, Koml\'os, and Tusn\'ady \cite{AKT} and Talagrand \cite{T} motivated by optimal matching.
+The question of estimating $\tilde e_{N;d,p}(\mu)$ has been extensively studied, with earlier results by Ajtai, Koml\'os, and Tusn\'ady \cite{AKT} and Talagrand \cite{T} motivated by optimal matching; see also the survey by Ledoux \cite{Ledoux_survey} for a detailed discussion.
 Sharp (non-asymptotic) results and concentration inequalities were obtained by Fournier and Guillin \cite{FG}, adopting the multiscale approach introduced by Dereich, Scheutzow, and Schottstedt \cite{DSS}.
-We also mention the work of Boissard and Le Gouic \cite{B-LG} where the general setting of measures on a Polish space is considered using the idea of the covering number in the spirit of Dudley \cite{D}.
+We also mention \cite{AST}, in which Ambrosio, Stra, and Trevisan use a PDE approach; \cite{BobLed}, in which the one-dimensional setting is studied extensively by Bobkov and Ledoux; and \cite{B-LG}, in which Boissard and Le Gouic study the general setting of measures on a Polish space using the idea of the covering number in the spirit of Dudley \cite{D}.
 For more detailed discussions, we refer to \cite{FG} and the references therein; see also \cite{F2023}, where precise proportionality constants are derived for the rates obtained in \cite{FG}.